Washington solar rebates and incentives: 2025 guide

-The average Washington solar shopper will save $3,922 on solar panels with rebates and incentives.
+The average Washington solar shopper will save $4,006 on solar panels with rebates and incentives.
+But act fast—the biggest incentive expires after this year.

 Compare multiple offers and save up to 20%

 Washington state may not be the sunniest part of the world—at least not around Seattle.
 But with so many all-electric homes and favorable state policies, solar power can pay off in a big way for homeowners, especially after the thousands of dollars in savings you can expect from incentives and rebates.
+However, the federal solar tax credit will no longer be available for systems installed after December 31, 2025, so you have to go solar this year to claim it.
 Here's how you can lower the cost of solar if you live in Washington.

 The single biggest solar incentive in Washington is actually a federal tax credit.